BennAsabir/Not-Twitter/README.md

 # NotTwitter
-Combining back-end by implementing a Node.js and Express.js API with a MongoDB database, with a React front-end to create a single-page MERN social-media application.
+Combining back-end by implementing a Node.js and Express.js API with a MongoDB database, with a React front-end to create a single-page MERN social-media application!

 ## Table Of Content
 * [General Info](#general-info)